tbui468/aqa/README.md

 'routes' contains the RESTFUL routes.
 The routes calls on any required services, and returns a json object for use by frontend.

 'services' contains code for accessing the database or outside services (such as 'aqa-neuralnetwork').

+'tests' contain some Bash scripts for manually testing routes with curl.